 There are things they want their dog to stop doing.
 One of the things that I get to witness as they train their dog is the process of them realizing that it’s not just about teaching their dog not to do naughty things anymore.
 It’s about teaching a different state of mind.

-It’s a concept that the dog needs to understand, like calmness, confidence., impulse control.
+It’s a concept that the dog needs to understand, like calmness, confidence., and impulse control.

-I had a class this morning.
-We have some students, and these are students with dogs that do have emotion-based issues.
-But I see this in all the programs that I teach.
-In class, I saw people changing from the idea of stopping misbehavior and to “oh my gosh, my dog can be calm under this set of circumstances.”
+In class, I see people changing from the idea of stopping misbehavior to “oh my gosh, my dog can be calm under this set of circumstances.”
 It’s not just about the don’t do this.
 Be in this emotional state instead.
 That realization is a beautiful thing to watch.

 So calmness training is a big deal, a super big deal.
 I love teaching about calmness training.
 As many of you already know, I have some tips on calmness training.
 It’s free, seven days of calmness training tips.

 Successful calmness training requires selecting strategies from three different main categories.

 One category reduces the dog’s overall stress because, like us, dogs have this buildup of stress in their lives.
 Events are taking place in their lives that make it so that they’re stressed.
 As much as possible, we want to start preventing those stressful events because those stressful events are leading to misbehavior.
 Stressful events could produce excitability, or they could create a dog shuts down.
 But typically, it’s the excitability that’s getting them in trouble.